 5. Flash Mob Surprise

 Have managers organize departments into large dance troupes.
-The department can vote on a song and then choreograph a group dance to surprise another department with.
-These flash mobs or surprise dances can occur throughout the year with each department getting their own chance to shine.
+The department can vote on a song and then choreograph a group dance to surprise another department.
+These flash mobs or surprise dances can occur throughout the year with each department getting its own chance to shine.

 6. Prank Wars